MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk-recap-photo.md

 2. In the **Decimate** dialog box, choose a polygon count that balances visual fidelity with performance requirements.

    >[!NOTE]
-   >Unless precise geometry is very important to you, don't select the **Best Geometry** option since it will remove your textures.
+   >Unless precise geometry is very important to you, don't select the **Best geometry** option since it will remove your textures.
 The textures produced with photogrammetry add significant detail to the 3D model.

    ![Decimation options](media/recap-photo12.PNG "Decimation options")

+3. Select **Decimate all**.

    At this point, the 3D model is optimized and ready to export.